minjung-mmc/Continuous_Control/Report.md

 ![reward](https://user-images.githubusercontent.com/70998651/134889400-ded3b5c3-e465-4efd-bb35-0f5f97691b52.png)

 Here x-axis is the episode and y-axis is the reward.
+Environment solved in 167 episodes.

 #### 3-2.
 Future works